oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 The option `-Denforcer.skip` prevents the Maven Enforcer plugin from verifying the JDK version, and checking that the WLST directory is specified.

-The resulting installer zip file built is under the `WLSDEPLOY_HOME/installer/target` directory.
+The resulting installer ZIP file built is under the `WLSDEPLOY_HOME/installer/target` directory.